So after 2 months of waiting i finally received my Ultimaker2 the 3D printer!

 Here is a bad photo of some other accessories for the printer:

+The manual is printed in a high quality and is very clear, it even offers some troubleshooting solutions.
 Included is also: Lube, spool(holds the material), Allen keys, stickers, more stickers, stick glue, computer cable, power supply and a test print made by the printer at the factory.

 Getting the printer to run is easy, it takes about 10min.
+When turned on it looks like this:

 The only problem i encountered was leveling out the platform, at first i didn't level it correctly and parts on the left side got separated from the platform destroying the print.